eastgenomics/eggd_verifybamid/README.md

 ## What does this app do?
 This app runs verifyBamID to detect sample contamination from population allele frequencies.

 verifyBamID models the sequence reads as mixture of two unknown samples based on the allele frequency information in a provided VCF file.
-Here, the VCF file used$
+Here, the VCF file used

 The required VCF is packaged with the app under resources/home/dnanexus.
 See (https://genome.sph.umich.edu/wiki/VerifyBamID) for further details.